crcdng/hen-timeline/timeline.md

 [Happy First Birthday](#beginning), Hic et Nunc.
 From today, https://www.hicetnunc.xyz/ and https://hicetnunc.art/ point to the same site.

 ### March 19, 2022
 The Teia community marketplace contract goes live.
 Marketplace contracts (also known as "swap contracts") govern the trading of NFTs.
-This step means that from now on artists and collectors can decide to trade their OBJKTS on the Teia contract, directing future fees the Teia community.
+This step means that from now on artists and collectors can decide to trade their OBJKTS on the Teia contract, directing future fees to the Teia community.

 Other marketplaces currently do not display Teia swaps.
 For a demonstration, 6 editions of the work "hostile environment" were swapped on Hic et Nunc while 4 editions were swapped on Teia.

-This screenshot shows the resulting listing on https://www.hicetnunc.xyz/objkt/23012
+This screenshot shows the resulting listings on https://www.hicetnunc.xyz/objkt/23012:
 ![](assets/20220313a.png)

-This screenshot shows the listing on https://teia.art/objkt/23012
+This screenshot shows the listings on https://teia.art/objkt/23012:
 ![](assets/20220313b.png)